xxfoundation/elixxir-gateway/README.md

-      --kr int                            Amount of rounds to keep track of in kr (default 1024) --leakDuration duration             How often the number of leaked tokens is leaked from the bucket. (default 1ms) --leakedTokens uint32               The rate that the rate limiting bucket leaks tokens at [tokens/ns]. (default 3) --log string                        Path where log file will be saved. (default "./gateway-logs/gateway.log") -l, --logLevel uint                     Level of debugging to print (0 = info, 1 = debug, >1 = trace).
+      --kr int                            Amount of rounds to keep track of in kr (default 1024) --leakDuration duration             How often the number of leaked tokens is leaked from the bucket. (default 1ms) --leakedTokens uint32               The rate that the rate limiting bucket leaks tokens at [tokens/ns]. (default 3) --log string                        Path where log file will be saved.
+(Required) -l, --logLevel uint                     Level of debugging to print (0 = info, 1 = debug, >1 = trace).
       --monitorThreadFrequency duration   Frequency with which to check the gossip buffer. (default 2m30s) --nodeAddress string                The IP address of the Node that the Gateway communicates with.
 Expects an IPv4 address with a port.
 (Required)